ejmastnak/ejmastnak.github.io/tutorials/vim-latex/prerequisites.md

 - Prerequisite: you are working on macOS, Linux, or some other Unix variant.

 - Suggestion: If you use Windows, I suggest you follow along with the series as is;
-  most techniques and ideas should work fine, and if XYZ doesn't work as expected, search the Internet for "how to use XYZ Vim/LaTeX/shell feature on Windows".
+  you will still find plenty of helpful techniques and ideas, and if XYZ doesn't work as expected, search the Internet for "how to use XYZ Vim/LaTeX/shell feature on Windows".
-  I have no meaningful experience with Windows and cannot offer advice at the level of detail required for this series, but there should be plenty of Windows users on the Internet more knowledgeable than I am who have figured out a solution or workaround.
+  I do not have formal experience with Windows and cannot offer advice at the level of detail required for this series, but there should be plenty of Windows users on the Internet more knowledgeable than I am who have figured out a solution or workaround.

 ### LaTeX knowledge
 - Prerequisite: you know what LaTeX is, have a working LaTeX distribution installed locally on your computer, and know how to use it, at least for creating basic documents.